Need to Talk?

 Attending sessions

-We work with all clients in a professional manner.
-We ask that you do not attend therapy sessions under the influence of alcohol or drugs and ask you to dress appropriately for skype (face to face) sessions.
+We work with all clients professionally.
+We ask that you do not attend therapy sessions under the influence of alcohol or drugs and ask you to dress appropriately for online (face-to-face) sessions.

 Session times and Personal Space